 The lefties are mystified.
 So are a few of the righties.

 President-elect Barack Obama enjoyed an intimate dinner at precisely 6:34 p.m.
-Tuesday with several paragons of conservative journalism at stately Will Manor — the swank, $1.9 million home of columnist George Will.
+Tuesday with several scions of conservative journalism at stately Will Manor -- the swank, $1.9 million home of conservative columnist George Will.

 The Weekly Standard's William Kristol was in attendance.
-So was David Brooks of the New York Times and Charles Krauthammer of The Washington Post.
-It was a knot of "tight, right suits," according to a pool report from the press team that shadows the president-elect.
+So was David Books of the New York Times and Charles Krauthammer of The Washington Post.
+It was a knot of "tight, right suits," according to an White House pool report.

-The guests were few, but the snub list was lengthy.
+The guests were few; the snub list was lengthy.

-"If Barack Obama really wants to signal 'change,' he might have tried a meal with some folks from the grass roots, with the people who worked their heart and soul out for him during the campaign, with people who live where economic pain is metastasizing," said Katrina Vanden Heuvel, editor of the liberal Nation magazine.
+"If Barack Obama really wants to signal change, he might have tried a meal with some folks from outside the D.C.
+Beltway bubble.
+There was something very D.C. establishment about this dinner," said Katrina Vanden Heuvel, editor of the Nation magazine.

-"Liberal Obama secretly breaks bread with known right-wingers," said Andrew Malcom of the Los Angeles Times, noting that Mr. Obama was out to woo "a prominent posse of profoundly conservative thought-control writers."
+"Liberal Obama secretly breaks bread with known rightwingers," said Andrew Malcolm of the Los Angeles Times, noting that Mr. Obama was out to woo "a prominent posse of profoundly conservative thought-control writers."

-Neither the diners nor the meeting attendees wrote a word about their respective events.
-But in the aftermath, conservatives quibbled about the implications of it all — an indicator that the definition of the compleat conservative is still up for grabs.
+The attendees at Tuesday's dinner wrote not a word about the event.
+But in the aftermath, conservatives quibbled about the greater implications of the guest list -- evidence that the definition of the "compleat" conservative is still up for grabs.

-Mr. Brooks is "center-right at best," observed Ed Morrissey of the conservative Hotair.com site.
+Mr. Brooks is "center-right at best," observed Ed Morrissey of Hot Air.

-"Had Obama just wanted a conservative 'beard,' he could have stuck with Brooks and invited [prominent Catholic law professor and Obama supporter] Doug Kmiec.
-The entire meeting is somewhat of a surprise, but Kristol´s presence indicates that Obama wanted it to be taken seriously."
+"Had Obama just wanted a conservative 'beard,' he could have stuck with Brooks and invited Doug Kmiec.
+The entire meeting is somewhat of a surprise, but Kristol's presence indicates that Obama wanted it to be taken seriously."